wei19918/wei19918.github.io/content/post/tech-sharing/apscheduler-and-thread-management/index.md

 ## Conclusion, besides handling errors, what's other remedies?

-After I solved a small bug that would cause the main program to crash, the App no ​​longer crashes, problem solved.
+After I solved a small bug that caused the main program to crash, the problem is solved.

 But think further, is there any good solution?
 The following are some common ways to better support main program crashes: